Boom Technology: XB-1 demonstrator

-The Boom XB-1 is a one-third-scale supersonic demonstrator, designed to fly up to Mach 1.3, and powered by three General Electric J85-15 engines with a total of 12,900 lbf of thrust.
+The Boom XB-1 is a supersonic demonstrator, designed to fly up to Mach 1.3, and powered by three General Electric J85-15 engines with a total of 12,900 lbf of thrust.
 It was rolled out in October 2020.
 It was expected to be flight tested in 2022, but delays pushed the first flight test to March 22, 2024.

 During the first test flight, the aircraft reached speeds of up to 264 knots and achieved an altitude of over 7,000 feet.

 In the ninth test flight on 13 December 2024, the aircraft reached speeds of up to Mach 0.87 or 517 knots and achieved an altitude of over 27,000 feet.

 During the twelfth test flight on 28 January 2025, the aircraft broke the sound barrier three times, reaching speeds up to Mach 1.122, or approximately 650 knots and achieved an altitude of over 35,000 feet.
 The aircraft became the first privately funded aircraft to break the sound barrier, reaching a speed of Mach 1.122.
 The company said XB-1 achieved supersonic flight without generating an audible sonic boom that reached the ground after refining its sonic boom models and improving algorithms for predicting Mach cutoff conditions.
-XB-1’s final flight on 10 February 2025 consisted of three more supersonic runs, reaching a top speed of Mach 1.18, or 671 knots and an altitude of over 36,000 feet.
+XB-1's final flight on 10 February 2025 consisted of three more supersonic runs, reaching a top speed of Mach 1.18, or 671 knots and an altitude of over 36,000 feet.
 During this flight, Boom partnered with NASA to capture a Schlieren image showing the shock waves resulting from XB-1 pushing through the air at supersonic speeds.